microsoft/coyote/docs/_learn/get-started/install.md

 ### Building the samples

-Clone the [CoyoteSamples repo](http://github.com/microsoft/coyotesamples), then open the solution under `AsyncExamples` or `MachineExamples` and build.
+Clone the [Coyote samples repo](http://github.com/microsoft/coyote-samples), then open the solution under `AsyncTaskExamples` or `StateMachineExamples` and build.

 You can also use the following `PowerShell` command line from a Visual Studio 2019 Developer Command Prompt: